-Do you use a vehicle for your business?
-If you use your vehicle solely for business purposes, then you can deduct its entire cost of operation.
-If you use it for both business and personal, you can only deduct the costs associated with business-related usage.
+Do you use your vehicle for business?
+If you use your vehicle solely for business purposes, then you can deduct the entire cost of operating the vehicle.
+If you use it for both business and personal trips, you can only deduct the costs associated with business-related usage.

-Depreciation is more complicated than your average deduction, so we recommend reading our article on How to Calculate Small Business Depreciation, and asking your accountant which assets you can deduct in your business.
+Depreciation is more complicated than your average deduction, so we recommend reading our article What is Depreciation?
+And How Do You Calculate It?, and asking your accountant which assets you can deduct in your business.

 - Classes to improve skills in your field